siteroller/moorte/README.md

 		})
 	});

-If your function relies on a third party script, it should be included in the onLoad event as follows:
+If your function relies on a 3rd party script, it should be included in the onLoad event as follows:
 'scripts' may either be a path to your script, or the class name used by Depender (if you know how to set that up).
 	MooRTE.Elements.extend({
 		myButton:{